 The goal of repeating these steps—going back to the DMVitals, updating the best practices, and reevaluating the sustainability index—is for the researcher to obtain a data management maturity score of five “Optimizing,” on the ANDS CMM for research DM.
 But as the model warns, level five is not the “final” level.
 Level five is labeled “Optimizing.”
 At this level, researchers should be focusing on continually improving their DM practices.

-{ED: Place figure 5 here}
+Implementation: DMVitals Workflow

 Applying the DMVitals Tool at Your Institution